Staring at a blank computer screen thinking of content topics and drawing a blank?

 Take a high-authority company website and like in Competition Research, enter it in Domain Overview.
-In my industry of content marketing and SEO, SEMRush is a big one, that writes loads of content.
+In my industry of content marketing and SEO, SemRush is a big one, that publishes loads of content.
 So I will take that as an example.

 Go to Pages.
 They will include everything on the SEMRush website, including products, pricing, etc., but we mostly want to know about content topics.

 I see that most of their URLs contain the subfolder ‘blog’.

 Step 4: Run an advanced filter of Include Keyword Containing ‘blog’ -> Apply.